-Our members love to hear about robots, interesting applications of technology in robotics, and interesting technology in general as it may relate to robotics.
+Our members love to hear about robots, interesting applications of technology in robotics, and interesting technology in general as it may relate to robotics (or not).
 We allocate the second hour or so of our meetings to an invited technical presentation, which starts right after a short (5-10 min) mid-meeting break.
-After the break, you would be introduced and handed the ball to start your presentation.
-Plan on 45 to 60 minutes total, including questions and answers.
-If you need quite a bit more time, consider splitting your presentation and revisiting the subject at another meeting.
+Before the meeting or during the break we’ll get you set up sharing your opening presentation slide.
+After the break, you will be introduced and handed the ball to start your presentation.
+Plan on 45 to 60 minutes total, including questions and answers with the goal of wrapping up around noon PT.
 After the meeting, we also would like to post your presentation slides on our website, if possible.
+Send them or a link to cloud storage to SeattleRoboticsSociety@gmail.com at your earliest convenience.
 We prefer presentations where the slides and video can be openly shared, recorded, and posted.
 Our meetings are recorded on Zoom and posted later on our YouTube channel.

 The presentation content should be mostly technical in nature, though if you have other ideas, contact us to discuss them in detail.
 For example, we have had presenters talk about their research around how people interact with robots, so though not strictly technical in nature, still very interesting and engaging presentations.
 The audience consists mostly of adults, but can have children with their parents, so keep that in mind.
-Please avoid sales pitches if you are presenting a technical product or service.
-Sharing technical product information, capabilities, applications, and doing demonstrations is perfectly fine as long as the audience doesn’t feel pressure to buy something.
+We avoid overt sales pitches about a technical product or service, however, sharing technical product information, capabilities, applications, and doing demonstrations is perfectly fine as long as the audience doesn’t feel pressure to buy something.
 The goal should be to share information and experiences.
-If you’re interested, here’s a list of past presentations.
+If you’re interested in seeing what has been presented to us in the past, here’s a list of past presentations.

-Our meetings are only online at this time using Zoom.
-We are planning to resume in-person meetings later this year in a hybrid format (virtual+in-person).
-If you are local to the Pacific Northwest, and we’re meeting in person, we’d love to have you come to our meeting.
+At this time our meetings are only online using Zoom.
+We are planning to resume in-person meetings later this year in a hybrid format (online+in-person).
+If you are local to the Pacific Northwest, and we’re meeting in person, we’d love to have you come present at our meeting.
 We will leave the choice up to you.

-A week or so before our meeting and your presentation, you will receive reminder emails confirming the details and containing the Zoom link.
-We encourage you to use Zoom’s Chat window for questions, comments, and links along with your talk to make gathering this information easy and accurate and to allow you to field questions at your convenience.
-During your presentation, you should keep the Chat window open and visible so you can see things as the audience responds.
+A week or so before our meeting and your presentation, you will receive reminder emails from us confirming the date and time details, and containing the meeting Zoom link.
+We encourage you to use Zoom’s Chat window for questions, comments, and links along with your talk to make gathering this information easy and accurate, and to allow you to field questions at your convenience.
+Keep the Chat window open and visible so you can see things as the audience responds.
 We also suggest attending the entire meeting to get a feel for your audience.

 Plan on joining the Zoom meeting early so we can test your setup.
-Zoom will be up and running at least half an hour before the meeting starts.
-This will gives us a chance to meet beforehand, make sure your presentation looks the way you want it to in Zoom, and address any last-minute details.
+Zoom will be up and running 20-30 minutes before the meeting starts.
+This will gives us a chance to meet beforehand, make sure your presentation looks the way you want it to in Zoom, and address any last-minute details and questions.

-The Seattle Robotics Society is a 501(c)(3) non-profit corporation, but unfortunately does not have funds to pay presenters.
-However, we do greatly appreciate your willingness to share your knowledge and experiences with us.
+The Seattle Robotics Society is a 501(c)(3) non-profit corporation and so does not have funds to pay presenters.
+However, we do greatly appreciate your willingness to share your knowledge and experiences with us and will give full credit to all presenters.
 Submit any questions you have to our club email at: SeattleRoboticsSociety(at)gmail.com